-The information retrieval through the agricultural supply chain of this demonstrator is initiated with the issuing of a LOT-ID based query with the use of the "Ploutos Traceability app".
+The retrieval of information through the agricultural supply chain of this demonstrator is initiated by the issuing of a lot-id based query with the use of the "Ploutos Traceability app".
 The overall process is realised in two stages:

-- a.
-In the first stage, the supply chain is traced backwards to get an overview of the operations that have been performed and the respective identifiers of the participated stakeholders. - b.
+a.
+In the first stage, the supply chain is traced backwards to get an overview of the operations that have been performed and the respective identifiers of the participated stakeholders.

+b.
 In the second stage, more detailed information from a stakeholder or a specific operation is retrieved and presented upon request by the end-user.